 Statistic from Rwanda National Police show that around 70 per cent of the crimes committed in the country are either caused or related to drug abuse.
 This is mainly what has prompted Bishop Alexis Bilindabagabo to author a 200-page book on drug abuse in Rwanda.

-Entitled “Goliyati Araguye”, loosely translated as “Goliath has fallen”, the book explores various possible ways of how Rwanda can sustainably fight against drug abuse.
+The book called “Goliyati Araguye”, translated as “Goliath has fallen”, explores various possible ways of how Rwanda can sustainably fight against drug abuse.

 It was launched on Friday, November 29, at Kigali Public Library.